Dates: 19 - 27 August 2023

 Additionally, the whole business of community camping in circles and learning how to live on the land together in harmony is also profoundly therapeutic.

 Celebration of Joy

 We dance a lot, we sing a lot and we play a lot – as shown by the excellent programme for everyone.
-There is Harmonic Temple, Circle Dance, volleyball and teen sports, a Creativity Area for kids and parents, and a hundred colourful moments in every hour in every circle; we are also rather proud of our café with its special relaxed caring atmosphere.
+There is Harmonic Temple, Ceilidh, Circle Dance, Devotional Singing, volleyball and teen sports, a Creativity Area for kids and parents, and a hundred colourful moments in every hour in every circle; we are also rather proud of our café with its special relaxed caring atmosphere.

 Other things you can expect

 Circle Dance * Harmonic Temple * Buddhist Mindfulness * Family Constellations * Sufi Meditation * Life Stories * Morning Gatherings * Children's Programme * DUP Youth Teaching * Yoga * Taize * Bhajan * Laughter * Scratch Band * Ceilidh * Body-centred Practices * Hugs * Teenage Dance Leaders * Drumming * Storytelling * Market Day * Teenage Activities * Experiential Workshops * Fire Night * Groovy Cafe * Shooting Stars * Friendship * Music Making * Beautiful Sunsets * Smiles * Community